germanocaldeira/eurolek/etapas.md

 <h2>Etapas do Projeto:</h2>

-{% for gallery in site.data.galleries %}
+{% for gallery in site.galleries %}
 - [{{ gallery.description }}]({{ gallery.id }})
 {% endfor %}